MENU

 Here’s what investors should consider about the employee experience.

-FTSE Russell looked at 25 years of market data and developed a hypothetical index using companies that make the annual 100 Best list compiled by Great Place To Work®.
+FTSE Russell looked at decades of market data and developed a hypothetical index using companies that make the annual 100 Best list compiled by Great Place To Work® since 1998.
 FTSE Russell analyzes the annual returns of the publicly traded companies on the list and compares those results to other market benchmarks.

 The result?
 If you had invested in 100 Best Companies, you would more than triple what a similar investment might have earned in another portfolio.